UKCloud/documentation/articles/vmware/vmw-gs.md

     ![UKCloud Portal Log in page](images/vmw-portal-login.png)

     > [!TIP]
-    > If you have forgotten your password, click the **Forgotten password?** link to request a password reset.
+    > If you've forgotten your password, click the **Forgotten password?** link to request a password reset.

     If this is the first time you've logged in, use the temporary password you were given by your Portal administrator or CSM.
 You'll be prompted to change this temporary password.